 Around 1998 Kathy started her teacher training at the Himalayan Institute of Buffalo.
 Training took place in Bufflalo and also Honesdale, PA where she was exposed to many great teachers such as Rolf Sovik, Pandit Rajmani Tigunait, Sandra Anderson, Shari Friedrichsen, Jaime Schmitt, Lilias Folan, Srivatsa Ramaswami, and Rod Stryker.
-She became certified and began teaching at various venues in WNY part time, while still working as a Chemical Dependency Counselor.
-Her teaching opportunities consisted of : a nursing home, various health clubs and gyms, a chiropractor’s office, the staff of People Incorporated, a half-way house for alcoholic/addicted men, the staff of WNY children’s development center, the staff at Baker Victory, and at NYS Parks (yoga on the beach).
+She completed the 200 hr.
+YTT certification and began teaching at various venues in WNY part time, while still working as a Chemical Dependency Counselor.
+Her teaching opportunities consisted of a nursing home, various health clubs and gyms, a chiropractor’s office, the staff of People Incorporated, a half-way house for alcoholic/addicted men, the staff of WNY children’s development center, the staff at Baker Victory, and at NYS Parks (yoga on the beach in Hamburg).

 The slow work of learning yoga stretches and poses again, began to take hold.
 As the yoga came back so did the thought of teaching.
 Teaching became a challenge, because she had to learn to teach without being able to do the poses completely.
 Clear and succinct language became important along with using students to model poses.
 Gradually her health and skills improved.
 She returned to her professional position as supervisor/counselor on a part time basis.
 After a few months she began to experience discontent with her work in chemical dependency and wanted to do more work teaching yoga.
 What followed was an agonizing year of trying to decide to stay or retire early after 25 years of service.
 She decided to retire and devote her time, heart and soul to teaching others yoga.

-Kathy continues to teach in the community at a mental health program, she also teaches the staff at Baker Victory and has her own little studio in West Seneca.
+Kathy continues to teach in the community at a mental health program, she also teaches at a local church, does demonstrations, and has her own little studio in West Seneca.
 If you have any questions regarding classes at the studio, setting up private sessions, or scheduling a demonstration feel free to call 903-5020.